 Conservation Commission

 Activities\Projects\Grants

-Charlotte Merrill joined the Commission in January as a regular member.
-In March, Diane Wimmer was re-elected as Chair.
-Jeannine Noel was elected as Vice Chair.
-Treasurer duties remain shared by the Chairs.
-The Commission continues to function within budget.
+In April, Diane Wimmer and Jeannine Noel were elected as Co-Chairs.
+Treasurer duties remain shared by the chairs.
+Bev Thornton and Harry Adams resigned from the commission.
+The commission continues to function within the budget.